 - It's sparking internal process changes

 Because we think you should start where OpenStack began and continues to grow: in open source code.
 OpenStack was born in open source communities, and bringing open source to enterprises is what we do best.
 We do more than compile and ship untested OpenStack projects, we're one of the top corporate contributors to the OpenStack community.

 We believe the entire cloud should be open.
 No lock-in to proprietary code, and that's reflected in everything we do.
-Some of our products are certified on our competitors' systems, and we work closely with cloud providers like Amazon and Google so you get peak performance no matter what infrastructure you deploy on.
+Some of our products are certified on our competitors' systems, and we work closely with specific cloud providers so you get peak performance no matter what infrastructure you deploy on.
 This also creates more secure clouds, since organizations and companies across the public and private sectors can test and improve infrastructural security without being bottlenecked by code owned by a sole vendor.